dhthwy/r/README.md

 #

+"
+It's either I

+a) leave on my own and let my elderly p's fend for themselves against wolves.
+If I try to say anything- i'll have false charges brought up- and likely felony.
+Sadly the system is designed to support vexatious litigants, as you well know.

+b) same as a) except I'll be able to help my p's get into a better environment where they can receive help from caregivers aside from me, and have help defending against the false charges, and I won't be leaving my mom to bullies.

+So add up the cost to defend yourself.
+The only family member that would've stepped up to help is dead.

+There are people literally trying to kill me.

+I was strangled last year.
+Got pics of all the bruises on my throat.
+Almost couldn't swallow for a week.

+But the way the system is designed- I'll be put in jail.
+Just like I was placed there for defending my property and my p's in the first fuckin place.

+FUCK THE LAW.
+"

 "Must be nice having a support system.

 Doesn't necessarily mean money- simply people you can go to for advice or kick ideas around with.